-- No child may leave the camp grounds for early dismissal without his/her parent or guardian signing him/her out in front of the camp with a leadership staff present. - All early dismissals MUST CALL the camp office to be checking in and a staff member will meet you at a designated area with the camper(s) - If a child is to be released early, we must be informed in writing or by phone call. - DUE TO DISMISSAL PROCEDURES: NO CAMPER WILL BE DISMISSED BETWEEN 3:00-3:45PM
+- No child may leave the camp grounds for early dismissal without his/her parent or guardian signing him/her out in front of the camp with a leadership staff present. - All early dismissals MUST GO INTO PICK UP PATROL APP - \\DUE TO DISMISSAL PROCEDURES: NO CAMPER WILL BE DISMISSED BETWEEN 3:15-3:45PM\\

-Traditional Camp Pick Up-3:45-4:00pm AND Extended PM Care 4:00-5:30pm
+Traditional Camp Pick Up-3:45-4:00pm AND Extended PM Care 4:00-5:00pm

 Parent pick up will resemble parent drop off as it will be a rolling pick up procedure.
 Parents will enter the Camp Yomechas road with an ID ready.
-Parents will procedure to same location as drop off to sign out camper.
+Parents will proceed to same location as drop off to sign out camper.
 Once ID is confirmed, camper will be escorted to the car by a YMCA camp staff.
 Reminder that the camp exit road onto Route 28 is right turn only to help with ease of traffic.